Sydney Opera House: Architecture competition 1955–1957

 The jury for the competition were: Professor Henry Ashworth (University of Sydney), Cobden Parkes (New South Wales Government Architect); Professor Leslie Martin (Professor of Architecture of Cambridge University and architect of Royal Festival Hall 1951) and Finnish-American architect Eero Saarinen.

 The winner, announced in Sydney on 29 January 1957, was Danish architect Jørn Utzon.
-Saarinen selected Utzon's distinctive design from a final cut of 30 rejects.
+Saarinen selected Utzon's distinctive design from a final cut of 30 finalists.
 Utzon's design was inspired by natural shapes, most notably those of bird wings, clouds, shells, walnuts, rivers and palm leaves.

 The runner-up was a Philadelphia-based team assembled by Robert Geddes and George Qualls, both teaching at the University of Pennsylvania School of Design.
 They brought together a band of Penn faculty and friends from Philadelphia architectural offices, including Melvin Brecher, Warren Cunningham, Joseph Marzella, Walter Wiseman, and Leon Loschetter.
 Geddes, Brecher, Qualls, and Cunningham went on to found the firm GBQC Architects.

-Utzon visited Sydney in 1957 to help supervise the project.
+Utzon first visited Sydney on 29 July 1957 along with Erik Andersson who had worked on the competition scheme, to help establish and supervise the developing project.
+They arrived with a new model of the scheme that was presented at a public meeting Sydney Town Hall on 7 August 1957.
+They departed Sydney on August 22 headed for Tokyo, planning to return to Sydney in March 1958.
 His office moved to Palm Beach, Sydney in February 1963.

 Utzon received the Pritzker Architecture Prize, architecture's highest honour, in 2003.
 The Pritzker Prize citation read:

 There is no doubt that the Sydney Opera House is his masterpiece.
 It is one of the great iconic buildings of the 20th century, an image of great beauty that has become known throughout the world – a symbol for not only a city but a whole country and continent.

 Design development and construction timeline

 Preparation of site

-The Fort Macquarie Tram Depot, occupying the site at the time of these plans, was demolished in 1958 and construction began in March 1959.
+The Fort Macquarie Tram Depot, occupying the site on the original Fort Macquarie at the time of these plans, was demolished in 1958 and construction began in March 1959.
 The Opera House was built in four stages: stage I (1957–1959) was planning out the building; stage II (1959–1963) consisted of building the upper podium; stage III (1963–1967) the construction of the outer shells, based upon the image of whales breaching the water; stage IV (1967–1973) interior design and construction.